deeptijain26/AdvanzAssignment/README.md

 4. Rest APIs : http://localhost:8080/questions.
 GET pulls the list of questions in JSON format.
 POST to the same API saves the list of questions added through Add questions page.

-Limitations/TODOs:
-1. Implement Cancel button functionality .
-2. Consume the the questions list obtained from the REST api so that it can be displayed in tree format.
-3. In multiple choice questions currently only once choice is presented to the user.
+5. Clicking on Cancel button in Add questions page takes the user to the questions tree display page.